-- Kingsborough Community College and the Department of Nursing assumes no responsibility or authority for their activities as an agency employee. - The student is personally responsible and liable for an action performed or actively participated in as an agency employee. - CUNY's malpractice insurance coverage applies ONLY to student performance during regularly scheduled clinical class which is taught by nursing faculty member.
+- Kingsborough Community College and the Department of Nursing assumes no responsibility or authority for their activities as an agency employee. - The student is personally responsible and liable for an action performed or actively participated in as an agency employee. - CUNY's malpractice insurance coverage applies ONLY to student performance during regularly schedules clinical class which is taught by nursing faculty member.
 The student is advised to obtain outside malpractice insurance when employed by an agency. - Individuals who practice illegally may jeopardize their future.
 Person who are convicted or violate the New York Nurse Practice Act may not be eligible for licensure in New York State. - While on duty as an agency employee, students shall not be identified as a Kingsborough Community College nursing student.
 The Kingsborough Community College patch and identification badge are not to be worn while acting as an agency employee. - Students are discouraged from working hours that will interfere with clinical and scholastic performance. - Students employed in health care agencies are required to complete the Health Care Employment Status form.
 Students may not complete their clinical experiences in the agency in which they work.

-Faculty and Student Communication/Grievances
+Faculty and Student Communication

 Clear and accurate communication is a key component to the education process and quality health care.
 Students should communicate problems/concerns initially with the course lecturer/clinical faculty member.
 If the problem is not resolved the next step is to discuss the issue with the Course Coordinator.
 After this, then the Deputy Chairperson and finally Department Chairperson may be consulted.
-If informal resolution does not resolve the problem the student may file a formal grievance as outlined in the 2015-2016 College Catalog (pp. 221-223.)